oussemazghal/heuristic_DE/README.md

 *   `basic_de_experiments.py`: (Formerly `AAAAA.py`) Contains basic implementations of DE and jDE algorithms with multithreaded execution for benchmarking.
 *   `fonctionnel.py`: A more comprehensive script including DE, PSO, ABC, GSA, and hybrid variants, featuring optimized batch evaluations and result plotting.
 *   `cec2017/`: Directory containing the CEC2017 benchmark functions.
+*   `site heuritsic/`: A web-based optimization dashboard for visualizing results.

 ## Running the Experiments